ChristopheBouriel/SharePlace-Docker/README.md

 	* edit the .dockerignore file and delete the word "client"
 	* save the file

-2. In your terminal, enter the root folder of the project and just type the command :
+2. In your terminal, enter the root folder of the project if you're not already there, and just type the command :
 `docker-compose up -d`
 	If you see an error at step 7/10 which stop the process, simply type again the same command :
 	`docker-compose up -d`